kindelia/Kindelia/README.md

 - Zero-cost SSTOREs, allowing dynamic games and virtual worlds to run on layer 1.

-- Everything is extremelly simplified and optimized.

-- For the functional nerds: it is basically a massively multiplayer λ-calculus REPL.
+- It is so minimalist and elegant you could call it a massively multiplayer λ-calculus REPL.

 For more information, check the [whitepaper](WHITEPAPER.md).